 Whether choosing public service, private practice, or overseas options, informed decisions make a difference.
 Ultimately, BAMS offers diverse growth opportunities.
 With strategy and skill development, income outcomes can be rewarding.

 For those on their path to pursue BAMS, Propelld provides comprehensive financial support.
-Propelld empowers students with collateral‑free education loans, offering quick approval and tailored repayment plans.
+Propelld empowers students with collateral‑free education loans of up to ₹40 Lakhs for study in India and up to ₹1 Crore for studying abroad, with no collateral, no co-applicant, 100% financing, instant approval in 48 hours, and quick disbursal.
 With minimal documentation and fast fund disbursal, Propelld makes access to education finance inclusive and user-friendly.